 Understanding the data behind health insurance ratings

-In the health insurance industry, a variety of rating agencies evaluate health insurance companies every year based on factors that include financial strength, customer reviews and policyholder complaints.
-You can use these metrics to evaluate providers and choose the best insurance company for you.
+In the health insurance industry, a variety of rating agencies evaluate health insurance companies every year based on factors that include financial strength, customer reviews and customer complaints.
+You can use these metrics to evaluate companies and choose the best insurance for you.
 The most common third-party ratings for insurance companies include:

-- NCQA health insurance plan ratings: NCQA's overall performance rankings of 0 to 5 combine measurements of consumer satisfaction, clinical measures such as preventative care and quality scoring from the NCQA accreditation process.
+- NCQA health insurance plan ratings: NCQA's overall performance rankings of 0 to 5 combine measurements of customer satisfaction, clinical measures such as preventive care and quality scoring from the NCQA accreditation process.

-- NAIC complaint index: The National Association of Insurance Commissioners' Complaint Index calculates the rate of company complaints against the size of each insurer.
-A complaint index under 1.00 indicates the company receives fewer complaints than expected for its size.
+- NAIC complaint index: The National Association of Insurance Commissioners (NAIC) complaint index calculates the rate of company complaints against the size of each insurer.
+A complaint index under 1.00 means that the company gets fewer complaints than expected for its size.

 Checking company ratings and customer evaluations can help you understand what the company values and how it stacks up against its competitors.
 Then, you can get quotes from these companies to decide which one makes sense for your situation.